A 501(c)(3) Public Charity

 Artistic Expression

-We believe creative work is essential human activity — not a luxury.
+Creative work is essential human activity, not a luxury.
 We build the conditions for it to flourish.

 III